egXcoder/Study-Repository/linux/apache/readme.md

 - `<VirtualHost *:443>` .. tells Apache: “Listen on all network interfaces (*) on port 443
 - `<VirtualHost 127.0.0.1:443>` .. tells apache: listen on loopback network interface
+- `Redirect permanent / https://your-domain.com/` .. redirect always to this
 - `ServerName example.com` ..
 This is the primary domain for this virtual host.
 When a browser requests https://example.com, Apache matches it to this block. if no host matches, then apache will fallback to the default host even if it doesnt match
 - `DocumentRoot /var/www/html` ..
 If someone visits https://example.com/index.html, Apache will look for /var/www/html/index.html
 - `Protocols h2 h2c http/1.1` .. use these protocols with ordered prioritiy